-Section 1: The officers of the Association shall consist of the President, the vice- President, and the Executive Secretary-Treasurer.
+The officers of the Association shall consist of the President, the Vice- President, and the Executive Secretary/CEO.

-Section 4: The President of the Association shall preside at all meetings of the members of the Association and of the Board of Directors and Executive Committee of which he is President.
-He shall carry on the business of the Association under the Articles of Incorporation, the By-Laws and the instructions of the Board of Directors
+The President of the Association shall preside at all meetings of the members of the Association and of the Board of Directors and Executive Committee of which he or she is President.
+The President shall carry on the business of the Association under the By-Laws, Rules and Regulations, and the instructions of the Board of Directors.

-Section 5: The Vice-President of the Association shall perform the duties of the President in the event of the absence, disability or death of the President and until the Presidents successor shall have been chosen.
+The Vice-President of the Association shall perform the duties of the President in the event of the absence, disability or death of the President and until the successor to the Presidents shall have been chosen.

-Section 6: The Executive Secretary-Treasurer of the corporation shall have the following duties:
+The Executive Secretary/CEO of the corporation shall have the following duties:

-- The Executive Secretary-Treasurer shall present a report on the condition of the Association and a survey of the Shorthorn industry at the annual members meeting.
-The Executive Secretary-Treasurer shall prepare an annual budget for the consideration of the Executive Committee and the Board of Directors at the annual meeting of the Board or as otherwise directed by the Board and/or the Executive Committee.
+- The Executive Secretary/CEO shall present a report on the condition of the Association and a survey of the Shorthorn industry at the annual members meeting.
+The Executive Secretary/CEO shall prepare an annual budget for the consideration of the Finance Committee and the Board of Directors at the annual meeting of the Board or as otherwise directed by the Board and/or Finance Committee.

-- The Executive Secretary-Treasurer shall keep and maintain the books and records of account of the Association.
-Said books of account shall at all times be open to inspection by any Director.
-The Treasurer shall cause the funds of the Association to be collected and shall deposit them.
-The Treasurer shall disburse the funds as may be ordered by the Board of Directors and shall render to the President and Directors, whenever requested, an account of all transactions as Treasurer, and of the financial condition of the Association.
-The Treasurer shall submit a statement of his accounts at each regular meeting of the Board, with proper vouchers and shall settle the same if required.
-The Treasurer shall render an annual account prior to annual meeting of the Board of Directors.
+- The Executive Secretary/CEO shall keep and maintain the books and records of account of the Association.
+Said books of account shall be open to inspection by any Director upon request.
+The accounting personnel under the direction of the Executive Secretary/CEO shall cause the funds of the Association to be collected and shall deposit them.
+The Executive Secretary/CEO with direction to accounting personnel shall disburse the funds as may be ordered by the Board of Directors and shall render to the President and Directors, whenever requested, an account of all transactions as Executive Secretary/CEO, of the financial condition of the Association.
+The Executive Secretary/CEO shall submit a statement of his accounts at each regular meeting of the Board, with proper vouchers and shall settle the same if required.
+The Executive Secretary/CEO shall render an annual account prior to the annual meeting of the Board of Directors.

-- In the absence or inability of the Treasurer, any other officer of the corporation designated by the Board of Directors shall perform all of the duties of such Treasurer until such time as a Treasurer is appointed.
+- In the absence or inability of the Executive Secretary/CEO, any other officer of the corporation designated by the Board of Directors shall perform all the duties of such Executive and or accounting personnel until such is appointed.

-- The Executive Secretary shall direct all publicity, advertising and extension work carried on by the Association subject to the instructions of the Board of Directors.
-The Executive Secretary-Treasurer shall also direct all Association participation in connection with the exhibition of Shorthorn cattle at fairs and shows.
+- The Executive Secretary/CEO shall direct all publicity, advertising and extension work carried on by the Association subject to the instructions of the Board of Directors.
+The Executive Secretary/CEO shall also direct all Association participation in connection with the exhibition of Shorthorn cattle at fairs and shows.

-- The Executive Secretary shall supervise the work conducted by the office staff of the Association in connection with recording of pedigrees, transfers of pedigrees and the publishing of the herd book or microfilming of all pedigrees.
+- The Executive Secretary/CEO shall supervise the work conducted by the office staff of the Association in connection with the recording of pedigrees, transfers of pedigrees, performance data, as well as DNA activity in approved computer software to maintain the integrity of the herd book.

-- The Executive Secretary shall sign all certificates of membership which may be issued by the Association.
+- The Executive Secretary/CEO shall sign all certificates of membership which may be issued by the Association.

-- The Executive Secretary shall keep a full and true account of the minutes of the meetings of the members, the Board of Directors and the Executive Committee.
-The Executive Secretary-Treasurer shall cause a stenographic record of all proceedings of such meetings to be made which shall be duly attested to by signature and the same shall constitute the record of any factors which are considered.
+- The Executive Secretary/CEO shall keep a full and true account of the minutes of the meetings of the members, the Board of Directors and the Executive Committee.
+The Executive Secretary/CEO may cause a stenographic record of all proceedings of such meetings to be made which shall be duly attested to by signature and the same shall constitute the record of any factors which are considered.

 ARTICLE VII AMENDMENT TO BY-LAWS

-The Association shall receive, investigate and maintain on file information affecting genetic characteristics of breeding animals in such manner as shall be prescribed by rule or regulation.
-The Board of Directors of the Association shall determine by rule those deleterious or lethal genetic defects or factors which are considered undesirable.
+The Association shall receive, investigate and maintain on file information affecting genetic characteristics of breeding animals in such manner as shall be prescribed by the rules or regulations.
+The Board of Directors of the Association shall determine by rule those deleterious or lethal genetic conditions and/or non-lethal genetic conditions or factors which are considered undesirable.
 The Board shall further formulate by rule a system of classification of animals based on specific criteria.

-The Association without any of its Directors, Officers, Employees or members becoming liable in damages therefore shall cause notice to be given in the breed publication of any cancellation of pedigree resulting from any deleterious or lethal genetic defect or characteristics.
+The Association without any of its Directors, Officers, Employees or members becoming liable in damages therefor shall cause notice to be given in the breed publication of any cancellation of pedigree resulting from any deleterious or lethal, non-lethal genetic conditions or characteristics.

 The Board of Directors of the Association shall establish such programs as it shall deem appropriate for the furtherance of the purposes of the corporation.
 Such programs shall relate to, but not be limited to, such programs as an appendix registry, DNA genotyping, embryo transplant programs, etc.

-CERTIFICATE BY SECRETARY OF THE AMERICAN SHORTHORN ASSOCIATION
+CERTIFICATE BY EXECUTIVE SECRETARY/CEO OF THE AMERICAN SHORTHORN ASSOCIATION